Aslam97/minimal-tiptap/README.md

 The Minimal Tiptap Editor is a lightweight, customizable rich text editor component designed for integration with [Shadcn UI](https://ui.shadcn.com).
 It provides an intuitive interface for text formatting and editing while maintaining excellent performance.

-> **Note**: There are currently no online previews or demos available for this project.
-> In the meantime, please clone the repository and try it out locally.

 ## Table of Contents

 - [Minimal Tiptap Editor](#minimal-tiptap-editor)